Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Edges in the analog false vacuum

 \section{Edges in the analog false vacuum}

-We begin by briefly reviewing the cold-atom analog system studied in Refs.~\cite{Jenkins:2023eez,Jenkins:2023npg}, as well as the Euclidean description of bulk bubble nucleation in the thin-wall limit~\cite{Coleman:1977py,Callan:1977pt}.
-We then consider edge nucleation in this limit, showing that this is exponentially enhanced in the case of a standard box trap, before demonstrating how a high-density boundary layer eliminates this problem.
-Our treatment in this section is inspired by the approach in Ref.~\cite{Caneletti:2024kww}, where similar thin-wall calculations were used to study the seeding of bubbles by impurities in the bulk.
+We begin by reviewing the analog system studied in Refs.~\cite{Jenkins:2023eez,Jenkins:2023npg} and the Euclidean description of bulk nucleation in the thin-wall limit~\cite{Coleman:1977py,Callan:1977pt}.
+We then consider edge nucleation in this limit, showing that this is exponentially enhanced in a standard box trap, before demonstrating how a high-density boundary layer eliminates this problem.
+Our treatment here follows Ref.~\cite{Caneletti:2024kww}, where similar calculations were used to study the seeding of bubbles by impurities in the bulk.
+We give only a brief overview of the analog system, focusing on the details that are necessary to understand the edge nucleation problem and its solution.
+Further details can be found in Appendix~\ref{sec:tensions}.